|

 Firstly, we don't have the patience or free time of our ancestors - secondly, not many of us have the right conditions in our houses to dry herbs.

-Drying herbs is a bit 'hit and miss' - our grandmothers had no option - they didn't have freezers - but we do ;-)
+Drying herbs can be a bit 'hit and miss' - our grandmothers had no option - they didn't have freezers - but we do ;-)

 The first step to freezing herbs, is to get yourself focussed and organised.